 Mycobacterial Infections

-Tuberculosis is a chronic inflammatory infectious disease which is caused by the bacteria, Mycobacterium tuberculosis.
-Tuberculosis generally affects the lungs, but it can also affect other parts of the body.
-Most infections are asymptomatic, known as latent tuberculosis.
-About 10% of latent infections progress to active disease, if left untreated, mostly kills about half of those infected.
-Symptoms of active TB are chronic cough with blood-containing sputum, night sweats, one weight loss and fever.
-Infection of other organs can cause a wide range of symptoms including bones and joint pains, chest pain, neurological disorders and chronic pulmonary or respiratory distress etc
+Tuberculosis (TB) is a chronic inflammatory infectious disease caused by the bacteria Mycobacterium tuberculosis.
+While it primarily affects the lungs, it can also impact other parts of the body.
+Most infections are asymptomatic, termed latent TB, with about 10% progressing to active disease if untreated, leading to significant mortality.
+Symptoms of active TB include chronic cough with blood, night sweats, weight loss, and fever.
+TB can also affect other organs, causing symptoms like bone/joint pain, chest pain, neurological issues, and respiratory distress.

 Related Conference of Mycobacterial Infections